Island arc formation

 Two oceanic plates converge

 Islands form an arc when two oceanic plates converge creating a row of islands above the overriding plate.
 The older plate, which is heavier and denser, is forced beneath the lighter plate.
-The subducting plate begins to heat up as it descends into the lithosphere .
+The subducting plate begins to heat up as it descends into the lithosphere and eventually melts .

 Formation of island arc